 In 1983 a forerunner of the Net already was in place.
 But it was mainly for the military, academic, and industrial elites.
-Above all, it was much more American--a far cry from today when at least half of Netfolks live outside the States.
+Above all, it was much more American--a far cry from today when some forty percent of Netfolks live outside the States.
 Just how could I reach Arthur C. Clarke for the future chapter of The Silicon Jungle?

 Clarke, after all, was on an island in the Indian Ocean, a long way from the nodes of even the usual commercial networks.
 I was doing well enough to talk to bulletin-board systems across town.
 For me and many others, it was the era of 300-baud modems.
 Not only were we Net-deprived, we were running machines with Jurassic software and a speck of the RAM in today's computers.
 Yes, Clarke was willing to cooperate with me.
 But the technological obstacles were more daunting.